af3285/Wisconsin_portfolio-/README.md

 This project was undertaken as part of my efforts to explore and compare the performance of multiple machine learning models using the Wisconsin Dataset for Breast Cancer Classification.
 I also wrote a paper as part of this analysis, which is available upon request for any prospective employer.

-The dataset is sourced from the UCI Machine Learning Repository and can be found at the following link: Breast Cancer Wisconsin (Diagnostic) Dataset.
+The dataset is sourced from the UCI Machine Learning Repository and can be found at the following link: https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic.

 Getting Started